Kunming Medical University

 Kunming Medical University, previously known as Kunming Medical College, is a medical school located in Kunming City, Yunnan Province, China.

 History

 In 1933, Donglu University initiated specialized program in medicine, which was the origin of today's medical education at the Kunming Medical University (KMU).

 In 1937, with the development of the program, the School of Medicine was established and affiliated to the Yunnan University that was former Donglu University.

-In 1956, the School became an independent medical school and was named with Kunming Medical College, and in 1993 it was listed as one of the key higher institutions in the Yunnan province.
+In 1956, the School became an independent medical school and was named Kunming Medical College, and in 1993 it was listed as one of the key higher institutions in the Yunnan province.

-In 2012, after the evaluation of the Ministry of Education of China, the college was updated to the university level and was renamed with Kunming Medical University.
+In 2012, after the evaluation of the Ministry of Education of China, the college was updated to the university level and was renamed Kunming Medical University.
 Presently, Kunming Medical University has become the largest specialized medical university in Yunnan province.